-(b) When taking any action on an application made by a regulated institution under this title, the director or the director's designee shall take into account, among other factors, an assessment, in writing, of the record of performance of the regulated institution in helping to meet the credit needs of its entire community, consistent with the safe and sound operation of the regulated institution and an assessment of the economic impact of the matter that is the subject of the application.
+(b) When taking any action on an application made by a regulated institution under this title, the director, or the director's designee, shall take into account, among other factors, an assessment, in writing, of the record of performance of the regulated institution in helping to meet the credit needs of its entire community, consistent with the safe and sound operation of the regulated institution and an assessment of the economic impact of the matter that is the subject of the application.
 The assessment and any written communications from the division of banking to a regulated institution relating to the assessment shall be made available to the public upon request.
-In making the assessment, the director or the director's designee shall review all reports and documents filed with the division of banking pursuant to this section and any signed, written comments received by it or the division of banking which specifically relate to the regulated institution's performance in helping to meet the credit needs of its community.
-In addition, the director or the director's designee shall consider the following factors in assessing a regulated institution's record of performance:
+In making the assessment, the director, or the director's designee, shall review all reports and documents filed with the division of banking pursuant to this section and any signed, written comments received by it or the division of banking that specifically relate to the regulated institution's performance in helping to meet the credit needs of its community.
+In addition, the director, or the director's designee, shall consider the following factors in assessing a regulated institution's record of performance:

 (1) The most recent public Community Reinvestment Act rating by the applicable federal banking regulatory agency;